FT8: Operation

-Applications in Amateur Radio
+Applications in amateur radio

 In amateur radio, FT8 is a mainstream digital modulation mode.
 It operates on a 15-second cycle, usually completing a QSO in about 90 seconds.
 It’s commonly used for short-wave QSOs, DX, and long-distance contacts.

 Most amateur radio hobbyists monitor FT8 frequencies on the HF bands.
-During meteor scatter or sporadic-E propagation, FT8 signals can sometimes be received from over 1000 km away.
+During meteor scatter or sporadic-E propagation, VHF or UHF FT8 signals can sometimes be received from over 1000 km away.

 To avoid interference and maintain reliable operation, hams have designated specific FT8 frequencies in each amateur band.
 Common short-wave frequencies include 7.074 MHz (40 m), 14.074 MHz (20 m), 21.074 MHz (15 m), and 28.074 MHz (10 m).

-The Format and Requirements of FT8
+Format and requirements

 FT8 communication requires strict time accuracy.
 Each transmission must begin exactly at 00, 15, 30, 45, or 60 seconds.
 If the station clock is not properly synchronized, messages will likely fail to decode.

 FT8 has 6 stages, usually like this.